Turkey Hunting

-Spring Turkey Hunting Tricks and Safety Tips for Success
+Spring Turkey Hunting Tips and Safety Strategies

 One of the true delights of spring is slow-smoking brined and seasoned wild turkey breast on your barbecue pit — maybe right next to a wild hog ham.
 Everybody has their recipes and processes for cooking wild turkey, but everybody also knows the first trick is to scout and acquire the turkey in the first place!

-Being "normal" is something wild turkeys are known to avoid.
+Today, we wanted to share some of the more unique tips for spring turkey hunting success when turkeys don't behave like normal.
+Being "normal" is something wild turkeys are known to avoid!
 Plus, as an education and safety organization, we also want to share the most important ways to stay safe in the spring woods.

-Trick #1: Make Your Decoy Move
+Tip #1: Make Your Decoy Move

 Many hunters carry turkey decoys in the field.
 Over the decades, the use of hen decoys, strutting gobbler decoys, and jake decoys to draw in gobblers has been perfected.